troy-lamerton/group-order/README.md

 ## Scraper

-The scraper is run manually by the developer when menus need to be updated.
+The scraper scripts are run manually when a restaurant menu need to be updated.
-The scraper is written in Javascript that Node can understand with transformations.
+The scraper and restaurant scripts are written in Javascript that Node can understand without babel.

 ## App

-The app displays menus stored in the scraped_menus folder.
+The app displays all menus stored in the scraped_menus folder.